 Before we dig further into the recipe, I have a few disclosures about this recipe: my grandma doesn’t use traditional measuring cups, so this is an approximation of the original recipe.
 Instead, she has a glass that is about 12 ounces and that is her personal unit of measure.
 How cute is that?
 Also, she owned a diner, so this recipe was made in an industrial-grade mixer… it may or may not have been way too much for my normal stand mixer.
 Just be aware ;) Some Koulourakia recipes call for ouzo, also.
 I like to joke that the shot of ouzo is actually for the chef, not the recipe.
 And lastly… this recipe makes literally about 100 cookies.

-My Grandma’s Koulourakia (Greek Butter Cookies) Recipe
+My Grandma’s Koulourakia Recipe (Greek Butter Cookies)

-- 1 lb unsalted sweet cream butter, softened
+- 1 pound sweet cream butter softened

 - 12 ounces powdered sugar